krustlet/krustlet/README.md

 # Krustlet: Kubernetes Kubelet in Rust for running WASM

-**This project is highly experimental**
+**This project is highly experimental.** It is just a proof of concept, and you should not use it in production.

-Krustlet acts as a Kubelet by listening on the event stream for new pod requests that match a particular set of node pins.
+Krustlet acts as a Kubelet by listening on the event stream for new pod requests that match a particular set of node selectors.

+Specifically, Krustlet listens for the architecture `wasm32-wasi` and schedules those workloads to run in a `wasmtime`-based runtime instead of a container runtime.

 ## Building